 Sander graduated from the youth department of Tartu Heino Eller Music College as a flautist in 2009 and started studying choir conducting at that same school (under teacher Lilyan Kaiv).
 Sander acquired his high school-level conducting skills from Georg Ots Music School under teacher Peeter Perens, graduating in 2011.

 In 2015, Sander Tamm defended his Bachelor’s degree at the Estonian Academy of Music and Theatre under the supervision of Professor Tõnu Kaljuste.
-His thesis was entitled “Veljo Tormis’ choral cycle Autumn Landscapes for the women’s choir”, with his thesis concert on Source of Wisdom performed to the audience at Niguliste church and the listeners of Radio Classics with the help of Chamber Choir Voces Musicales.
+His thesis was entitled “Veljo Tormis’ choral cycle Autumn Landscapes for the women’s choir”, with his thesis concert on Source of Wisdom performed to the audience at Niguliste church and the listeners of Radio Classics (Part of European Broadcasting Union and Euroradio) with the help of Chamber Choir Voces Musicales.